 With so many treatment facilities to choose from, the decision for drug rehab may be confusing.
-At a critical time in an addicts’ life, an overabundance of drug treatment options may not be the best thing.
+At a critical time in an addicts’ life, an overabundance of may not be the best thing.
 It is a big enough step for an individual to admit they need treatment in the first place; it may not be the time to be searching for things like treatment methods, length of stays and success rates.
 The problem is that there are many different types of rehab, and clear records of success rates and length of stays are often not kept, leaving addicts and family members unsure of what to expect.
 However, the type of rehab you choose will determine the length of stay you can expect, as well as the success rates.

 The least invasive and least time consuming type of treatment is outpatient rehab.
 This treatment involves attending therapy and counseling for a few hours per week.
 Because of the small amount of time an individual is required to devote to this type of rehab, this type of treatment is only for drug and alcohol users that are not completely addicted to a substance.
 The time spent in this type of treatment can vary from weeks to months (median length of stay is reported to be 76 days), and it can be very successful for those in the early stages of substance abuse.